activisthandbook/activisthandbook/articles/tools.md

 ## Productivity apps

+Adopting powerful tools to support activities that go beyond simple, direct communication is often necessary as soon as your organization starts growing beyond a few people.

+This section details several categories of tools that you can adopt to support your processes, track and coordinate activities, archive your knowledge, and take decisions effectively.

 -   **🗂** [**Productivity suites**](/tools/productivity-suites): All-in-one packages for productivity tools.

 -   **⚡** [**Movement organising**](/tools/organising): All-in-one solutions for membership management, hosting events, sharing petitions.